-A potentially dangerous juvenile-organized party was was shut fown last Friday, April 4, thanks to a timely tip from a concerned citizen has led to the arrest of a teenage driver found in possession of a loaded firearm that Folsom Police Officers released details about Monday morning.
+Another potentially dangerous, juvenile-organized party was shut down last Friday, April 4, thanks to a timely tip from a concerned citizen.
+The incident led to the arrest of a teenage driver found in possession of a loaded firearm, according to details released by Folsom Police on Monday morning.

-According to the Folsom Police Department’s report, the event was initially advertised online and rapidly shifted locations throughout the evening—from Rancho Cordova to Cameron Park, and ultimately to the Leidesdorff parking garage in Historic Folsom.
-Officers responded to the developing situation, monitoring the area and successfully deterring more than 50 vehicles from entering the garage, preventing what authorities say could have turned into a hazardous gathering of underage individuals.
+According to the Folsom Police Department’s report, the event was initially advertised online and rapidly changed locations throughout the evening—from Rancho Cordova to Cameron Park, and ultimately to the Leidesdorff parking garage in Historic Folsom.
+Officers responded to the developing situation, monitored the area, and successfully deterred more than 50 vehicles from entering the garage, preventing what authorities say could have turned into a hazardous gathering of underage individuals.

 During the intervention, officers attempted to stop a vehicle approaching the garage.
-The driver, later determined to be a juvenile, fled the scene, prompting a brief pursuit, the department shared in its report.
+The driver, later determined to be a juvenile, fled the scene, prompting a brief pursuit, according to the department’s report.
 When the vehicle came to a stop nearby, officers discovered multiple underage passengers, open containers of alcohol, and a loaded 9mm handgun tucked into the driver’s waistband.

 The juvenile was arrested and booked into Sacramento County Juvenile Hall on charges related to firearm possession and evading police.